-Action CH073 - Ad aptation strategy for the Shoal Bay precinct Detailed assessme nts are required to ensure the effectiveness of the strategy, including consideration of: Interacti Land acq recreatic Ongoing water, se Drainage A costed ons between catchment flooding and coastal and tidal inundation (joint occurrence); uisition or land swaps to facilitate planned relocation and/or provide for future public open space and anal areas; provision of services and the need for utility relocations or modifications (e.g., stormwater, potable wage, telecommunications and electricity); improvements for local rainfall events; adaptation pathway (sequence of works and timeframe); and ikeholder involvement.
-CMP Assessment: Benefits: Enables improved understanding of the impacts of climate change on the precinct, particularly with respect to joint occurrence events (e.g., combined catchment flooding and coastal inundation due to an east coast low).
-Facilitates improved community understanding of the hazards and risk, and discussion on acceptable and unacceptable levels of risk to built, natural and cultural assets.
+Detailed assessments are required to ensure the effectiveness of the strategy, including consideration of:

+- Interactions between catchment flooding and coastal and tidal inundation (joint occurrence); - Land acquisition or land swaps to facilitate planned relocation and/or provide for future public open space and recreational areas; - Ongoing provision of services and the need for utility relocations or modifications (e.g., stormwater, potable water, sewage, telecommunications and electricity); - Drainage improvements for local rainfall events; - A costed adaptation pathway (sequence of works and timeframe); and - Multi-stakeholder involvement.

+CMP Assessment: Enables improved understanding of the impacts of climate change on the precinct, particularly with respect to joint occurrence events (e.g., combined catchment flooding and coastal inundation due to an east coast low).
+Facilitates improved community understanding of the hazards and risk, and discussion on Benefits: acceptable and unacceptable levels of risk to built, natural and cultural assets.
 Facilitates planning for and coordination of a response by the various relevant stakeholders.
-Disadvantages: It may be difficult to address all views in the community or amongst the stakeholders on the preferred risk management strategy.
-The benefits are likely to be accrued primarily in the long-term, whereas the cost may be incurred primarily in the short to medium-term.
-Astisus Trusse □ Alert □ Avoid future impact □ Active intervention Action Type: ☑ Planning for change □ Emergency response from tidal inundati during developme between when the ation plan will identify 'Thresholds' or 'Triggers', which represent a point at which the level of impact on becomes unacceptable and a different adaptation pathway is adopted.
-These would be established nt of the adaptation pathway.
-The trigger point for this threshold requires analysis of the timeline e threshold is reached and when the response is required (i.e., the time available to implement the halysis would include consideration of a monitoring period, response time, and a safety buffer for is currently progra included in this CN ately plan, prepare and implement adaptation, the planning should commence as soon as possible.
-It immed for Year 2-3 of the CMP.
-The preparation of an adaptation plan at a concept stage has been IP.
-If the concept stage plan identifies the need for more detailed planning, this would then proceed, in the revision of this CMP if more than 10 years has passed.
-Related managem ent actions: Coastal hazard monitoring strategy, Coastal hazard investigation for Port Stephens.
-There were also a number of options identified in the long-list of options that did not proceed beyond the feasibility
+It may be difficult to address all views in the community or amongst the stakeholders on the preferred risk management strategy.
+Disadvantages: The benefits are likely to be accrued primarily in the long-term, whereas the cost may be incurred primarily in the short to medium-term. \square Alert \square Avoid future impact \square Active intervention Action Type: ☑ Planning for change ☐ Emergency response

+Timing: The adaptation plan will identify 'Thresholds' or 'Triggers', which represent a point at which the level of impact from tidal inundation becomes unacceptable and a different adaptation pathway is adopted.
+These would be established during development of the adaptation pathway.
+The trigger point for this threshold requires analysis of the timeline between when the threshold is reached and when the response is required (i.e., the time available to implement the response).
+This analysis would include consideration of a monitoring period, response time, and a safety buffer for uncertainty.

+In order to adequately plan, prepare and implement adaptation, the planning should commence as soon as possible.
+It is currently programmed for Year 2-3 of the CMP.
+The preparation of an adaptation plan at a concept stage has been included in this CMP.
+If the concept stage plan identifies the need for more detailed planning, this would then proceed, or be considered in the revision of this CMP if more than 10 years has passed.

+- CH001 Coastal hazard monitoring strategy, - CH072 Coastal hazard investigation for Port Stephens.